ucfopen/Materia-Docs/_administrators/windows-apache-install-guide.md

 ## Git for Windows

-Git is no longer required to download and install Materia, but the tools available in [Git for Windows](https://gitforwindows.org/) are still helpful for some of the other steps in the process - namely, Git Bash is a more readily usable terminal application over Command Prompt, and also enables the usage of an OpenSSL plugin for generating our own SSL certificates (more on that later).
+Git is no longer required to download and install Materia, but the tools available in [Git for Windows](https://gitforwindows.org/) are still helpful for some of the other steps in the process - specifically, Git Bash is a more readily usable terminal application over Command Prompt, and also enables the usage of an OpenSSL plugin for generating our own SSL certificates (more on that later).

 All of the default selections in the Git for Windows installer will suffice.